camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 Here, `0`, `1`, and `2` are the ids of initial brokers, and `3`, `4`, and `5` are the newly-added brokers.

-The response to this request would contain a changeId, currentTopology, planned changes and expected topology as shown below.
+The response to this request would contain a `changeId`, `currentTopology`, planned changes, and expected topology as shown below:

 ```
 {